deephaven/deephaven-core/R/rdeephaven/README.md

 Currently, the R client is only supported on Ubuntu 20.04 or 22.04 and must be built from source.

-0. Build the cpp-client (and any dependent libraries) according to the instructions in https://github.com/deephaven/deephaven-core/blob/main/cpp-client/README.md.
+1. Build the cpp-client (and any dependent libraries) according to the instructions in https://github.com/deephaven/deephaven-core/blob/main/cpp-client/README.md.
    Follow the instructions at least to the point for "Build and install Deephaven C++ client".
    At that point you would have both the Deephaven C++ client and any C++ libraries it depends on, all installed in a particular directory of your choosing.
    Define an environment variable `DHCPP` and assign it an absolute path to that directory.

-   The instructions that follow assume that `$DHCPP` points there.
-1. Choose a directory where the Deephaven R client source code will live.
+2. Choose a directory where the Deephaven R client source code will live.
    Here, the source code will be downloaded into a new directory called `rdeephaven`.
    Navigate into that directory and clone this subdirectory of `deephaven-core` using git's sparse-checkout:
    ```bash